1. Website accuracy

 6.4 When you make your booking you must pay a deposit per person which will be notified to you at the time of booking.
 The time limit in which you have to pay is variable and will be notified to you at the time of booking.
 In some instances, depending upon the lead time between your booking date and commencement date, payment may be due in full at the time of booking.
 Failure to pay your balance in full by the specified deadline will result in a cancellation of your booking with full loss of all monies paid.

 6.5 The deposit required will depend on the components you choose.
-The standard deposit is £30 per person for UK breaks, £50 per person for European breaks and £100 per person for international breaks.
+Our standard deposit is a minimum of 20% of the full balance.
 These deposits can however vary based on the suppliers used in your booking.
 Some suppliers and/or airlines will require full payment at the time of booking, and your sales concierge will advise you at point of booking if your deposit is more than the standard.
 Your balance must be paid before the date specified on your travel confirmation which is normally no later than six weeks prior to travel for all UK bookings and eight weeks for all international breaks.